Articles of interest

 In the later nineteenth century, as earlier in the century, advertisers realized that image was everything, and they produced images that stimulated desires and feelings of fulfillment.
 Such was the world of the reed organ.
 The golden age of the reed organ was roughly the 1860’s to the 1890’s.
 Although instruments were certainly made before and after that time, the economic boom of the Gilded Age, so aptly named by Mark Twain, brought about significant prosperity from the end of the American Civil War in 1865 to the disastrous Panic of 1893.
 The boom that followed the Civil War created the market for many consumer goods, and the Panic of 1893 doomed many reed organ manufacturers who were already struggling to compete with the rise of the piano as an affordable consumer good.

-I’d like to examine in detail six trading cards from one organ manufacturer, the Estey Organ Company.
+I’d like to examine in detail eight trading cards from one organ manufacturer, the Estey Organ Company.
 The company claimed to have started in 1846 although in reality there was a string of short-lived melodeon makers who preceded Jacob Estey’s entrance into the manufacture of reed organs in the 1850’s.
 Estey became the largest builder of reed organs, later diversifying into pianos and pipe organs to broaden the base as the twentieth century dawned.

 The first trade card is also the earliest in my collection, dating from the early to mid 1870’s.
 It depicts the factory complex of the company.
 Jacob Estey made the decision to house each department in a separate building after two fires and one flood that destroyed previous buildings.
 The buildings were sided with slate shingles, which survive to this day.

 A very common trope in advertising after the Civil War was the smokestack.
 Today the image of a smokestack belching black smoke is a negative one, not a positive one.
-The viewer immediately thinks of depletion of the ozone layer and climate change.
+The viewer immediately thinks of depletion of the ozone layer and of climate change.
 But at that time the smokestack was an image of industry.
 It meant that the company was productive and busy.
 Manufacturers of a wide range of goods proudly displayed images of their factories to show that they were modern and efficient, able to turn out products efficiently.
 In front of the row of factory buildings a broad, flat avenue full of happy consumers gives a feeling of expansiveness and comfortable prosperity.
 It isn’t reality though.
-I’ve been to the factory complex and I can testify that the road is only a fraction of the width depicted!
+I’ve been to the factory complex many times and I can testify that the road is only a fraction of the width depicted!

 The reinforcing of gender roles is transparent.
 Men stand behind the women as if to guide and protect them.
 The women in the image exude the Victorian ideal of femininity.
 The whole scene makes a statement about prosperity.
 “Would you like to live in such a setting?” the image seems to ask.
 The Estey Organ Company will help take you there.